 - A comprehensive admissions procedure, where parent and pupil voice is gathered and any additional needs that have been identified or under investigation are highlighted.
-This starts the graduated approach upon entry and allows the team to ensure appropriate provision is in place - Boxall screening of all pupils, an online assessment tool for social emotional and behavioural difficulties for all pupils - Leuven wellbeing and involvement scale - EAL/SEND screening, a tool for identifying pupils with English as an Additional Language who may have SEND - Completing statutory baseline assessment for all Year R pupils and tracking of the progress of all Year R pupils through the Early Learning Goals along with regular phonics checks - Language Link Screening for all pupils with a focus on Year R and 3 pupils to identify any potential language difficulties (and on a needs basis for other years) - Phonics assessments each term from Year R to Year 2 (and on a needs basis for other years) - Year One Phonics Screening - Teacher Assessments (3 x per year) in Reading, Writing and Maths (Years one to six) using our whole school assessment system - Spelling Punctuation & Grammar (SPAG) Teacher assessments (3 x per year) from years 2 to 6 - CATS (Cognitive Ability Tests) Reasoning Assessments in Year 3,4 5 - Reading Tests three times during the year from Year 1 to Year 6 - Maths Tests three times during the year from Year 1 to Year 6
+This starts the graduated approach upon entry and allows the team to ensure appropriate provision is in place - Boxall screening of all pupils, an online assessment tool for social emotional and behavioural difficulties for all pupils - Leuven wellbeing and involvement scale - EAL/SEND screening, a tool for identifying pupils with English as an Additional Language who may have SEND - Early English picture Assessment - British Picture Vocab Scale (BPVS) (assesses receptive vocabulary) - Renfrew Action Picture test (assesses expressive language) - Completing statutory baseline assessment for all Year R pupils and tracking of the progress of all Year R pupils through the Early Learning Goals along with regular phonics checks - Language Link Screening for all pupils with a focus on Year R and 3 pupils to identify any potential language difficulties (and on a needs basis for other years) - Phonics assessments each term from Year R to Year 2 (and on a needs basis for other years) - Year One Phonics Screening - Nuffield Early Language Intervention Assessment for all Year R pupils - Teacher Assessments (3 x per year) in Reading, Writing and Maths (Years one to six) using our whole school assessment system - Spelling Punctuation & Grammar (GPS) Teacher assessments (3 x per year) from years 2 to 6 - CATS (Cognitive Ability Tests) Reasoning Assessments in Year 3,4 5 - Reading Tests three times during the year from Year 1 to Year 6 - Maths Tests three times during the year from Year 1 to Year 6 - Sandwell Early Numeracy Assessment - Sandwell KS2 KS3 numeracy Assessment - Pre -key stage assessments

-Where children are not making adequate progress even if special educational needs have not been identified, we carefully consider the barriers to learning through a systematic process following the graduated approach.
+Where children are not making adequate progress even if special educational needs has not been identified, we carefully consider the barriers to learning through a systematic process following the graduated approach.